Spontaneous combustion: Cotton

 Cotton too can be at great risk of spontaneous combustion.
 In an experimental study on the spontaneous combustion of cotton, three different types of cotton were tested at different heating rates and pressures.
 Different cotton varieties can have different self-heating oxidation temperature and larger reactions.
 Understanding what type of cotton is being stored will help reduce the risk of spontaneous combustion.'
 A striking example of a cargo igniting spontaneously occurred on the ship in the Indian Ocean on 24 August 1834.

 Oil seeds and oil-seed products

 Oil seeds and residue from oil extraction will self-heat if too moist.
 Typically, storage at 9–14% moisture is satisfactory, but limits are established for each individual variety of oil seed.
 In the presence of excess moisture that is just below the level required for germinating seed, the activity of mold fungi is a likely candidate for generating heat.
-This was established for flax and sunflower seeds, and soy beans.
-Many of the oil seeds generate oils that are self-heating.
-Palm kernels, rapeseed, and cotton seed have also been studied.
+Many oil seeds generate oils that are self-heating.
 Rags soaked in linseed oil can spontaneously ignite if improperly stored or discarded.

 Copra

-Copra, the dried, white flesh of the coconut from which coconut oil is extracted, has been classed with dangerous goods due to its spontaneously combustive nature.
+Copra, the dried, white flesh of the coconut from which coconut oil is extracted, has been classed as dangerous goods due to its spontaneously combustive nature.
 It is identified as a Division 4.2 substance.